Mets slammed by Marlins, fall 5G back of Brewers with 6 left

-NEW YORK (AP) — Steven Matz allowed two homers to Jorge Alfaro, including a grand slam, and the New York Mets lost to the Miami Marlins 8-4 Monday night to dim their fading postseason hopes.
+Steven Matz allowed two homers to Jorge Alfaro, including a grand slam, and the Mets lost to the Miami Marlins 8-4 Monday night to dim their fading postseason hopes.

 Amed Rosario cut into Miami’s big lead with his own slam, but the Mets dropped five games behind idle Milwaukee for the final NL playoff spot with six games remaining.
-They also trail Washington by 5 1/2 games for the top wild card after the Nationals beat Philadelphia 7-2.
+They also trail Washington by 5 1/2 games for the top wild card.

-Miami piled on when a replay decision led to two runs, and the Mets — despite a stunning surge after the All-Star break — moved to the brink of elimination.
+Miami piled on when a replay decision led to two runs, and the Mets — despite a surprising surge after the All-Star break — moved to the brink of elimination.
 New York (81-75) would be locked out of the postseason with a loss Tuesday and victories by Washington and Milwaukee.
+The Nationals are scheduled for a doubleheader against the Phillies.

+“I think this team has performed pretty well when their backs are against the wall,” Callaway said.
+“So, we need to step it up.”

 Marlins left-hander Caleb Smith (10-10) dodged trouble early, stranding seven over the first four innings.
-Rosario got to him in the sixth, hitting a two-out slam for his 15th homer.
+Rosario got to him in the sixth, hitting a two-out slam to cut the deficit to 6-4.

+“We thought we could come back at that point,” Rosario said via translator.
+“But we weren’t able to complete that.”

 The Mets left 11 runners on base and ended an eight-game winning streak against Miami at Citi Field dating to last season.

-Matz (10-10) followed a seven-run outing at Colorado last week by allowing six runs in five-plus innings in his 100th big-league start.
+Matz (10-10) followed a seven-run outing at Colorado last week by allowing six runs in five-plus innings in his 100th big league start.

 The left-hander crouched on the mound and then trudged off after Alfaro’s slam in the sixth.
-Jon Berti, Miguel Rojas and Starlin Castro hit consecutive singles before Alfaro, Miami’s cleanup hitter, drove his first career slam and 17th homer this season.
+Jon Berti, Miguel Rojas and Starlin Castro hit consecutive singles before Alfaro, Miami’s cleanup hitter, connected for his first career slam and 17th homer this season.

-Alfaro also connected leading off the second and had a career-high five RBIs.
-Rojas had an RBI single in the third, and Berti had his first four-hit game.
+Alfaro also homered leading off the second and had a career-high five RBIs.
+Rojas had an RBI single in the third, and Berti posted his first four-hit game.

 Alfaro had three hits in his previous 31 plate appearances entering Monday.